kubestellar/kubestellar/docs/poc2023q1/outline.md

   - A ClusterRole granting the privileges needed by that controller;
   - A ClusterRoleBinding that binds those two.

-This user also creates one or more namespaces containing specs of desired state of workload.
+This user also uses the edge-workspace-as-container view of each such workspace to describe the workload desired state.

 This user creates one or more EdgePlacement objects to say which workload goes where.
 These may be accompanied by API objects that